 The newness of year’s end beckons

-To lead my discoveries of soul.
+To lead my discoveries of soul

-Peace on purpose—so whole.
+Peace on purpose—to be whole.

-I’m not sure how to rest anymore.
+I’m not sure how to rest amidst

-What I see is now just a wisp
+All I see is a thready wisp

 Of a memory on gossamer air.